Summer is fast approaching, and I can’t wait. I love the hot and sunny weather. The cute skimpy clothes. Eating ice cream without shivering…

-The concept that tan equals beauty and health is so deeply rooted in our society that most people, especially women, can’t conceive the idea that anyone could ever find pale skin attractive.
+The concept that tan equals beauty and health is so deeply rooted in our society, most people can’t conceive the idea that anyone could ever find pale skin attractive.
 Pale skin is seen as something to be ashamed of and that needs to be covered up.

 Coco Chanel has some blame in this.
 When the famous designer stated “the 1929 girl must be tanned” after returning from a holiday, perceptions started to change.
 Until then, a tan had been considered a sign of poverty and vulgarity (it meant you were a labourer who worked long hours under the sun) to one of wealth and glamour.

 In the US alone, one person dies of melanoma (the deadliest form of skin cancer) every 57 minutes.
-It is the most common form of cancer for young adults 25-29 years old and the second most common form of cancer for young people 15-29 years old.
+It’s the most common form of cancer for young adults 25-29 years old and the second most common form of cancer for young people 15-29 years old.

-If women are more likely to develop melanoma is because they are more likely to associate a tan with beauty.
-And it’s based first on their looks, and only later, on their accomplishments, that women are still judged today.
-By getting a tan, women therefore hope to be loved and appreciated.
+If women are more likely to develop melanoma, it’s only because they think a tan will make them more attractive.
 A natural desire, but not one worth to be pursued with any means necessary.
 A tan is not worth dying for.

 And if you really must get a tan, get one in a bottle.
 But only do so if you genuinely love that bronzed look, not because you’re ashamed of your skin tone, or because all your friends are doing it.
 Don’t succumb to pressure.
 Be your own gorgeous self.
 Always.

-Do you tan?
-If so, do you do it because you like it, or because you hate your natural skin colour?
+Do you tan and if so, do you do it because you like it, or because you hate your natural skin colour?
 Share your experience in the comments below.